Palm measures and rigidity phenomena in point processes: Statement of main results

+\begin{remark} Theorem \ref{main} goes through verbatim (with the same proof) if each $\Phi_i$ maps into $\R$ instead of $\C$.
+We use $\C$ in the present article because many of our interesting examples, including the zeroes of Gaussian analytic functions, are naturally covered in that setting. \end{remark}

+One of the foremost instances where Theorem \ref{main} extends the state of the art is the case of the standard planar GAF zero process.
 In \cite{GK}, the authors introduce a family of point processes, which are zeroes of Gaussian analytic functions indexed by a parameter $\a$.
 These ensembles are called $\a$-GAFs, and they establish that for $\a \in (\frac{1}{k},\frac{1}{k-1}]$, the $\a$-GAF zero process exhibits rigidity at level $k$.
 That is, the configuration outside a domain determines the number and the first $k-1$ moments of the inside points, and ``nothing more''.
 Consequently, our result implies that for a.e. $\uza$ and $\uzb$, the measures $\P_{\uza}$ and $\P_{\uzb}$ are mutually absolutely continuous if the first $k$ moments of (the co-ordinates of) $\uza$ and $\uzb$ are the same, and they are mutually singular otherwise.
 This shows, in particular, that the mutual regularity properties of the different Palm measures of a point process can depend on the conditioning vector in an arbitrarily complicated manner (the complexity of the dependence being measured by the number of statistics that need to be matched in order to ensure absolute continuity).

+In \cite{HoOs} and \cite{OsTa}, a \textsl{quasi Gibbs} property is established for sine, Airy ($\beta=1,2,4$) and Bessel ($\beta=2$) point processes.
+Rigidity of the number of points for these processes was established in \cite{Bu-1}, and tolerance of these point processes (subject to the number of points) can be deduced from this quasi Gibbs property.
+Consequently, we can invoke our Theorem \ref{main} to obtain a new proof of the analogue of Theorem \ref{OsShth} for these processes.